gridl-coder/pixelforge-whitehart/BOOKING-README.md

 - Add the shortcode `[pixelforge_table_booking]` to any page or post (use the *Shortcode* block in the block editor if needed).
 - In Blade templates you can render the form with `@shortcode('pixelforge_table_booking')`.
 - The form reads all published Sections, Tables, and Booking Menus to present selectable areas and menu-specific time slots.
+- Disable public bookings anytime by unchecking **Enable Table Bookings** in **PixelForge Options**; this hides the form and availability calendar from visitors.

 ## 4) How bookings are processed
 - Customers choose a menu, date, section, party size, and an hourly slot within the menu's availability window.